-The Center for the Comparative Study of Metropolitan Growth is now accepting applications for the 2017-2018 Urban Fellows Program.
+The Center for the Comparative Study of Metropolitan Growth is now accepting applications for the 2017-18 Urban Fellows Program.
 Applications will be due on April 3, 2017 and the program will begin in August 2017.
-All law students and graduate students across Georgia State University and Georgia Tech’s School… more »
+All law students and graduate students across Georgia State University and Georgia Institute of… more »

 Transforming Marseille: Balancing Urban Redevelopment, Economic Growth, Social Equity and Environmental Protection in the Building of Metropolitan Area Recent Programs Inclusive and Sustainable Rio: Cultural Diversity, Property and the Environment (Rio de Janeiro, Brazil 2010) Planning for Disaster: Place, Population, Culture and the Environment (Istanbul, 2013) Beyond Affordable Housing: An Interdisciplinary Multinational Approach to Adequate Housing… more »

-Land Use, Environment and Public Health Fundamentals of American Planning Law Date: Monday-Friday, Oct.
-10-14 Location: Georgia State University College of Law, 85 Park Place NE, Atlanta
+Land Use, Environment and Urban Redevelopment Fundamentals of American Planning Law Date: Monday-Friday, Oct.
+30-Nov.
+3 Location: Georgia State University College of Law, 85 Park Place NE, Atlanta

-Learn more about urban planning, land use law, environmental law and public health law in the United States during the weeklong Fundamentals in American Planning Law workshop.
-Through lectures… more »
+Students, scholars and professionals are invited to learn more about urban planning, land use law, environmental law and urban redevelopment in the United States during the weeklong Fundamentals in American… more »

 Georgia State Law’s Center for the Comparative Study of Metropolitan Growth continues to grow the number of Urban Fellows alumni, graduating sixteen students ready to make our cities better places to live and work.